We would like to record a macro that changes the style of the text that is currently selected and inserts a heading above it.

-Notice that the name of the macro is added as a comment at the top of the subroutine.
+Note that the default description is placed as a comment at the top of the macro.

 The Macro Recorder will always include some lines of code that can be removed.

-The above macro could be simplified significantly and the result would be exactly the same.
+The above macro could be simplified and the result would be exactly the same.

 Writing Efficient Code

 The first thing to remove is the comments.
-These are lines that start with a " ' " and are displayed in green in the Visual Basic Editor.
+These are the lines that start with a " ' " and are displayed in green.

 For small macros speed is not that important.
 Both the above macros will only take a split second to run so you will probably not even notice a difference.